imatrm/NP-SMLR/README.md

 Before running NP-SMLR,
 1. the reads have be aligned to reference genome; and
 2. the alignments between event signals and reference genome should be obtained using `nanopolish eventalign`.
+Please make sure that the flag --print-names is set.

 The tutorial of `nanopolish eventalign` can be found at https://nanopolish.readthedocs.io/en/latest/quickstart_eventalign.html.